10 Facts About The Ringed Tree Boa

 Source: iNaturalist user keesgroenendijk – CC BY-SA 4.0

-Ringed tree boas are a nocturnal species which forages mainly at night, deactivating during the day, often still while clinging to perches 10 meters high.
-They also hide under loose bark or leaf litter during the day, particularly juveniles.
+Ringed tree boas are nocturnal, foraging during night and deactivating completely during the day, often while still clinging to perches 10 metres high.
+They sometimes hide under loose bark or leaf litter during the day, particularly juveniles.
+Like all boas, their pupils are sharply vertical.

 One interesting thing about ringed tree boas is how they’re constantly coiling.
 In photographs, it’s extremely rare to see one with a fully straight body.
-This is designed for hunting – clinging to branches in a constantly coiled position allows them to lunge at passing prey with propulsive force, without wasting valuable seconds shifting into position.
+This is designed for hunting, as clinging to branches in a constantly coiled position allows them to lunge at passing prey with propulsive force, without wasting valuable seconds shifting into position.

-Ringed tree boas always strike with their mouth bared wide, allowing them to instantly grip hold.
-Their front fangs are long and needle-like, and designed not to inflict wounds, but keep hold of prey.
+Ringed tree boas always strike with their mouth bared wide, allowing them to instantly seize prey.
+Their front fangs are long and needle-like, and designed not to inflict wounds, but to keep hold of small forest creatures.
 Like most boas, Corallus annulatus constricts its prey before swallowing them whole.

 6 Many colour variations